EvanForsythe/BB485/week05.md

 ## <ins>**Week 5 tutorial assignment**<ins> <a name="tutorial"></a>
 - Modify the python code we've been working on to:
    - Loop through genomic features
-   - IF the feature is of type "gene" and frame is "+"
+   - IF the feature is of type "gene"
       - print the DNA sequence from start to end
-   - Paste your final python code and the first ~ lines of output into the canvas assignment.
+   - Paste your final python code and the first ~10 lines of output into the canvas assignment.

+- **HINTS:**
+   - Perform the following steps in order (thses should each correspond to a block of code from the tutorial):
+      - Read in the tsv file and store as dataframe
+      - Read in the CSV file and store as dictionary
+      - Loop through the tsv file (add an if statement inside of the for loop and print the DNA sequence from inside the if statement).

 [Back to Top](#top)